be assassin took hotel selfie while 'armed to the teeth', court told

 NEUTRAL SUMMARY

-Court documents detail allegations that Cole Tomas Allen planned to attack the White House correspondents' dinner, bringing multiple weapons.
-His defense team has raised concerns about access during detention.
-The case remains under investigation, with forensic analysis ongoing.
+Court filings detail allegations that Cole Tomas Allen planned to attack the White House correspondents' dinner, including online searches, hotel booking, and arming himself.
+He was apprehended after approaching a security checkpoint.
+His legal team has raised concerns about communication restrictions during detention.

 Published: Analysis: